Achyuth072/EdgeTabsPlus/README.md

 # EdgeTabs+

-A Microsoft Edge extension that adds a tab strip above the address bar(bottom) in Edge for Android, improving tab management and navigation.
+Learning to build a Microsoft Edge extension that adds a tab strip above the address bar(bottom) in Edge for Android, improving tab management and navigation.

 ## Features